Supply Chain Intelligence

 logistics experts in strategic global locations

-Kuehne+Nagel has operated emergency and relief logistics for 40 years.
-The HELP Logistics arm — funded by the Kuhne Foundation — runs 40 dedicated experts from Copenhagen with 120 specialists globally across offices in Singapore, Amman and Nairobi.
-Works with UN agencies and NGOs 365 days a year on both rapid response and longer-term humanitarian projects.
+Kuehne+Nagel runs emergency and relief logistics through its HELP Logistics arm — funded by the Kühne Foundation and operating with 120 specialists globally.
+Works with UN agencies and NGOs on both rapid response and longer-term humanitarian projects year-round.

 Logistics Emergency Team (LET)